chris2511/xca/doc/rst/miscellaneous.rst

 proprietary database for storing the cryptographic items.
 Starting with version 2.0.0 this has changed to SQL.

-For file based databases the SQLite database format is used.
-Since XCA uses SQL, it can also be connected to a network database.
-The databases *mySQL* *PostgreSQL* and *Microsoft SqlServer* are tested.
-Please use the *Open Remote DataBase* menu item to connect to a remote host.

 The main disadvantage of the old format leading to the switch to SQL was the inaccessibility by external tools.
 Since years users ask for command-line access to the database.